Productivity is a thing of the mind just as it is physical.

 It makes you not to care about what people think, which mean you won’t be battling in your mind to prove yourself to others.

+And yeah, it boost your productivity.
 This especially works when other people are involved and have decisions to make concerning the situation at hand.

 10. Clear your clutter